 Deficit irrigation can reduce agriculture water use making additional water available for other uses.
 This study looked at multi-year impacts of deficit irrigation on pasture yield.
 The results show that that early irrigation provides the most benefit to cool season pastures and late season irrigation only had small impacts on yield.
 According to this research, irrigation water can be saved without impacting the yield importantly.

 Remote sensing techniques are becoming a part of agriculture.
 Yield predictions are important for the farmers and others involved with agriculture.
 In this research, relationships between the normalized difference vegetation index (NDVI) calculated from remotely sensed data and pasture yields were developed.
 Additionally, un-maned aerial vehicle (UAV) and Sentinel-2 Satellite images were compared finding a strong correlation between them.
 This means that Sentinel-2 data which is readily available to the public on 5-day intervals can be used to predict pasture yield.
 This study was one of the rare studies that UAV and Satellite Images were compared.
 The correlation between them very high and helped to expand the dataset.
 The research was sponsored by Utah Agriculture Experiment Station and the cost was about $15,000 per year.

-Bugdayci, Ihsan Bugra, "Effects of Short Season Irrigation on Pasture Yield and Predicting Yield with Sentinel-2 Satellite" (2020).
-All Graduate Theses and Dissertations.
+Bugdayci, Ihsan Bugra, "Effects of Short Season Irrigation on Pasture Yield and Predicting Yield With Sentinel-2 Satellite" (2020).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7923.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .